Candy, that is beautiful. Are those lingonberries up on top?

 Met Goal: Be a 2x Shirt, Fit in a standard airplane seat belt without the use of a seat belt extension

-Long Term Goal: 199lbs by Labour Day Weekend, Buy whatever cloths I want to wear.
+Long Term Goal: 166lbs (One day!), Buy whatever cloths I want to wear.

 Pain is temporary, quitting is forever- Lance Armstrong #NoExcuses